Jodenee/Voyager/docs/Reference/Webhook.md

 ***Parameters***

 - threadId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the thread the message is in.
-- messageId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the message to be deleted.
+- messageId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the message.

 <br />